Code Of Conduct

 - Evaluate conflicts of interest.

-- Call a meeting of employees & community leaders without a conflict of interest.
+- Call a meeting of Code of Conduct responders who do not have a conflict of interest.

 - Evaluate the reported incident.